CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial04.md

 ![Epicollect 5 map](/methods-in-spatial-research-sp2021/tutorials/assets/EpiCollect6.png)

 Lastly, you can `Download` your data as a `.csv` or `.JSON` file.
-Download it as a `.csv` and you will be ready to import it into QGIS, following steps in tutorial xxx.
+Download it as a `.csv` and you will be ready to import it into QGIS, following steps in [tutorial 2](https://centerforspatialresearch.github.io//methods-in-spatial-research-sp2021/tutorials/tutorial02/).

 ![Epicollect 5 download](/methods-in-spatial-research-sp2021/tutorials/assets/EpiCollect7.png)